 You can be that someone!

-Offer free workshops on some of the lesser used kit and advertise it around the gym floor and reception area.
-You can either have the sessions as quick ten-minute demo’s where you can show how to use it and answer questions, or, you can set up 15-20 min workout sessions to get people using the kit themselves.
+Offer free workshops on some of the lesser used kit and advertise them around the gym floor and reception area.
+You can either have the sessions as quick ten-minute demos where you can show how to use it and answer questions, or, you can set up 15-20 min workout sessions to get people using the kit themselves.

 The benefit to you that comes from this is that you will be one of the only PTs in the gym doing this, which means you are offering something no one else does.
 It’s also a perfect opportunity for you to introduce yourself to a whole bunch of new people.

-From that point on, you will always be the guy or girl who they learned how to use a kettlebell from (for example) and sticking in people’s minds is a great thing when you are looking for new clients.
+From that point on, you will always be the guy or girl who they learned how to use a kettlebell from (for example), and sticking in people’s minds is a great thing.

 14. Get GP referral qualifications and speak to local doctors